+In partnership with Square Cash.
 The idea of transferring money to friends via a smartphone app is new to me.
 This is a shame because my wallet was stolen in Venice last summer while traveling with friends.
-I could have used Square Cash to literally square up on restaurant checks and other expensive while waiting for new credit cards to be expressed over.
+I could have used Square Cash to literally square up on restaurant checks and other expenses while waiting for new credit cards to be expressed over.

 (I’ve never been a fan of splitting checks beyond two or three credit cards.
 And, there are many occasions where it’s simply too awkward or too much to ask of a server.)